Pea

 Did You Know?

-- 5.Fresh peas lose up to 40% of their sugars within just 24 hours of being picked, converting the sugars to starch, which is why frozen peas (frozen within hours of harvest) are often sweeter and more nutritious than aged fresh peas
+- 2.Fresh peas lose up to 50% of their sugars within 48 hours of harvest, converting them to starch; this is why frozen peas are often sweeter and more nutritious than 'fresh' peas that have traveled long distances

 Plating Guidance